sethdeckard/m3u8/README.md

 ## Features
 * Distinction between segment and master playlists is handled automatically (no need to use a different class).
-* Automatically generates the audio/video codec string based on names and options you are familar with.
+* Automatically generates the audio/video codec string based on names and options you are familiar with.
 * Provides validation of input when adding playlists or segments.
 * Allows all options to be configured on a playlist (caching, version, etc.)
 * Can write playlist to an IO object (StringIO/File, etc) or access string via to_s.